ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 ![App in action](app_in_action.png){animated="true" width="674"}

-That's it for this hands-on tutorial on WebSockets with Ktor – time to congratulate yourself for building a whole application!
+That's it for this tutorial on WebSockets with Ktor – time to congratulate yourself for building a whole application!
 If you're looking for some inspiration of where to take this project next, as well as related materials, continue to the next section.